ejmackrell/tidyproteomics-interactive/README.md

     to pull the Docker image, build a Docker container, and run the application.

 You may access the running application at [`http://localhost:3838`](http://localhost:3838).
-To change the port from the default 3838, edit the specification for `ports` in `docker-compose.yml` (e.g., to `5000:3838` to access the application at port 5000).
+To change the port from the default 3838, edit the specification for `ports` in `docker-compose.yml` (e.g., to `5000:3838` for accessing the application at port 5000).

 ------------------------------------------------------------------------